 Besides being different in color, green and yellow bananas differ in several ways:

-- Taste: Green bananas are less sweet.
-They're actually quite bitter in taste.
+- Taste.
+Green bananas are less sweet.
+In fact, they can be a little bitter in taste.

 Unripe bananas contain mostly starch, which makes up 70–80% of their dry weight (1).